zerobounce/zerobounce-dotnet-api-v1/README.md

-# zerobounce-dotnet-api
+# zerobounce-dotnet-api-v1
-This is a .Net wrapper class example for the ZeroBounce API.<br><br>
+This is a .Net wrapper class example for the ZeroBounce API v1.<br><br>
 The .NET API Wrapper takes these input parameters.

 |<b>Property</b>|<b>Values</b>